mt89vein/Sstv.DomainExceptions/Sstv.DomainExceptions/README.md

 Starting from version 4.0.0, the library includes a source generator (`ErrorCodeMethodCollector`) that automatically discovers all error codes used across your application's call stack.
-At build time, it produces a `FrozenDictionary<string, HashSet<ErrorCodeSource>>` mapping each method/endpoint to the error codes it can produce.
+At build time, it produces a `FrozenDictionary<string, ErrorCodeSource[]>` mapping each method/endpoint to the error codes it can produce.

 The generator is useful for enriching Swagger/OpenAPI docs with error codes, creating monitoring dashboards, or validating that all code paths produce known error codes.